-In the high-RH environment, the Nyquist plot has a characteristic arc-shape at high frequencies (>100 Hz).
-This arc-shape is not clearly distinguishable at low RH levels.
-The phase shift between voltage and current is the largest at the lowest RH level, indicating to the least constrained motion of the IL ions.
+In the high-RH environment, the Nyquist plot had a characteristic arc-shape at high frequencies (>100 Hz).
+This arc-shape was not clearly distinguishable at low RH levels.
+The phase shift between voltage and current was the largest at the lowest RH level, indicating to the least constrained motion of the IL ions.

-Electrical equivalent circuit for the IEAP
+Electrical equivalent circuit for an IEAP